soyang9/Cloud-Server-Project/README.md

 - GitHub

 ## Server Setup
-### 1. Creating the Azure Virtual Machine
+### 1. Deployment of Azure Virtual Machine

-I created a cloud server using Microsoft Azure Infrastructure as a Service (IaaS).
-The server was created as an Ubuntu Linux virtual machine.
+- Using Microsoft Azure, an Ubuntu Linux virtual machine was created.

-Server details:
+- Virtual machine was configured manually to host the website and provide remote administration access through SSH.

+#### Virtual Machine Configuration details
 - Cloud provider: Microsoft Azure
 - Operating system: Ubuntu Linux 24.04
-- Server type: Virtual Machine
+- Web Server Software: Nginx
+- Remote Access Method: SSH
 - Public IP address: 20.5.42.159
 - Domain name: www.sonamict171.com

-## 2. Connecting to the Server Using SSH
+### 2. Connecting to the Server Using SSH

-After creating the virtual machine, I connected to the server using SSH from Windows PowerShell.
+Connection to the cloud server was completed using SSH through Windows PowerShell.

-Command:
+Command used:
 ```bash
 ssh -i "C:\Users\sonam171\.ssh\Sonamstd_key.pem" azureuser@20.5.42.159
 ```
+This command allows secure command-line access to the server for configuration and administration roles.

-## 3. Updating the Ubuntu Server
+### 3. Updating the Ubuntu Server

-After logging into the server, I updated the package list using:
+Before installing software, package list was updated using:
 ```bash
 sudo apt update
 ```

-## 4: Add Nginx installation, Installing Nginx Web Server
+### 4: Add Nginx installation, Installing Nginx Web Server
-I installed Nginx to host my website online using:
+Nginx was installed, so that i could host my website online using command:
 ```bash
 sudo apt install nginx -y
 ```

 ### 5. Checking Nginx Status

-I checked that Nginx was running using:
+Following command was used to check wether Nginx was running or not:
 ```bash
 sudo systemctl status nginx
 ```

-## STEP 6: Add website file location, Website File Location
+### STEP 6: Website File Location
-The website files were stored in the default Nginx web directory: ```/var/www/html/ ``` The main homepage file was: index.html
+All the website files were stored in the default Nginx web directory: ```/var/www/html/ ``` The main homepage file was: index.html

 I edited the homepage using: ```bash sudo nano /var/www/html/index.html ```

 ## 7. DNS Configuration

-I connected my domain name to the Azure public IP address using Namecheap DNS settings.
+Domain name was connected to the public IP address of Azure using Namecheap DNS.

 Domain name:
 ```text
 www.sonamict171.com
 ```